spring-attic/spring-security-javaconfig/quickstart.md

     }
 ```

-For reference, the JavaConfig above is similar to the following XML:
+For reference, the JavaConfig above is similar to the following XML with a few exceptions:

+* login-page, logout-success-url, and authentication-failure-url are rendered by Spring Security
+* login-page is only processed for HTTP GET
+* login-processing-url is only processed for HTTP POST

 ```xml
     <http use-expressions="true">